bradbell/xrst/sphinx/test_out/file_cmd.rst

 start
 *****
-The code block starts with the line following the occurence of the text *start* in *file_name*.
+The code block starts with the line following the occurrence of the text *start* in *file_name*.
 If this is the same as the file containing the command, the text *start* will not match any text in the command.
-There must be one and only one occurence of *start* in *file_name*, not counting the command itself when the files are the same.
+There must be one and only one occurrence of *start* in *file_name*, not counting the command itself when the files are the same.

 .. meta::